My Red Umbrella Story

 If you’ve enjoyed this excerpt from my book, GOD Who Are You?
 AND Who Am I?
 I invite you to LEARN MORE with my free eCourse about the 7 aspects of heart operation Jehovah Tsidkenu [Jesus] does on our heart when we give Him open access.
 CLICK on link below.

 Here is your two-page exercise:THE BLOOD & THE HEART

-Here is you bonus: ATONEMENT IMAGE
+Here is your bonus printable: ATONEMENT IMAGE

-[This image comes from the book Angels on Assignment, by Charles and Frances Hunter as told by Roland Buck]
+[This atonement image comes from the book Angels on Assignment, by Charles and Frances Hunter as told by Roland Buck]